 Are you looking for a way to fulfil your digital detox desires while also doing something for your community?
 Brighton & Hove has 150 km of public footpaths, bridleways and byways.
 These paths stretch from the sea, through the city and out into the South Downs National Park, all forming part of the UNESCO Biosphere – The Living Coast.

 Brighton & Hove City Council is responsible for the public rights of way around the city: footpaths, bridleways, restricted byways and byways open to all traffic.
 The council is also responsible for rights of way in the South Downs National Park, if they fall within the authority boundaries.

 Volunteer Path Wardens

-As part of Brighton & Hove Council’s scheme, to help support the local Park Rangers to monitor and maintain public pathways; White Rabbit is now the official Path Warden for the footpath in Three Cornered Copse, Hove’s largest woodland.
+As part of Brighton & Hove Council’s scheme, to help support the local Park Rangers to monitor and maintain public pathways; I’m now the Volunteer Path Warden for the footpath in Three Cornered Copse, Hove’s largest woodland.

 The council has duties under the Highways Act 1980 and the Wildlife and Countryside Act 1981.
 To make sure that all rights of way are free from obstruction and other nuisance preventing or deterring the public from using a path.
 This includes sign posting, vegetation clearance, surface improvement and maintaining, enhancing and promoting the existing network.

 3 Cornered Copse Footpath

 Used regularly by walkers, joggers, cyclists, dog walkers and horse risers; the copse has both a public footpath and public bridleway, from the entrance at the bottom of Woodland Drive to the top of the copse at Dyke Road.